 The Ballarat Page

 Welcome, fellow garden-lovers of Ballarat!
 Hollyhock Hill is a locally owned and family-operated part of your community.
 What does that mean for you?
-Exclusive offers and free local delivery!
+Exclusive offers and free local delivery for all orders over $50!
 For you, we offer more than seeds and gardening tools; we also offer a lawn-mowing and gardening service, exclusive cool-climate-friendly and locally-raised potted heirloom tomatoes and vegetables in spring and frost-hardy herbaceous perennials year-round, and we regularly meet you at the local farmers’ market.
 Scroll down to see our current offers, check out our weather and climate updates, and know a little more of our story.

 Please note: Hollyhock Hill’s ‘Drought Meter’ is an independent assessment of past weather in Ballarat, based primarily on rainfall data for the previous 3 months.
 It is not an indicator of longer-term hydrological conditions or of any official drought declarations.